bjtuwjx/rfcs/RFC-0039-decouple-cuda-codes.md

     - `torch/csrc/distributed/c10d/quantization/quantization_gpu.cu`

-In fact, some file-level CUDA code has already been well categorized by the build configuration files (such as `CMakeLists.txt` and `*.bzl`) in the codebase.
+In fact, some inter-file level CUDA code has already been well categorized by the build configuration files (such as `CMakeLists.txt` and `*.bzl`) in the codebase.
 Therefore, we can also leverage these build configuration files to help identify and collect inter-file level CUDA code.

 - Example 1：using `aten\src\ATen\CMakeLists.txt` to decouple CUDA code within the directory of `aten\src\ATen\native\miopen`